kemitchell/writing.kemitchell.com/_posts/2015-10-29-The-Blanks-Problem.md

 > "Company" means [Company Name], a Delaware corporation.

 There is a fill-in-the-blank between "means" and ", a Delaware corporation" in that form.
 There is also a hint: "Company Name".
 When the form is filled out, the text "Company Name" won't appear in the contract.
+It's just for the lawyers.

 But it's equally common to write blanks without any kind of hint, especially when what-goes-where is clear in context: